Vondrousova demolishes Sevastova to reach French Open last eight

 Vondrousova tormented a sorry Sevastova with drop shots throughout, bagging the last nine games to advance in searing heat.

-She has won all her four matches in Paris within 90 minutes and without dropping a set.
+She has won all her four matches in Paris within 90 minutes and without dropping a set and on Sunday she followed up her third-round victory against Carla Suarez Navarro with another stunning display.

+"I think I had tough last year because I was pretty new to tennis and to the pro scene, so it was tough for me," Vondrousova recalled.

+"But now I have found a big team and great coach, so I think that helps me a lot."

 She next faces Petra Martic, the woman who beat her in the Istanbul final, after the Croatian 31st seed advanced in much more laborious fashion.